 Travel agents handle the logistics of booking transportation, accommodations, and excursions for a traveler or group of travelers.
 If you’re a travel connoisseur and can provide recommendations for various destinations, this is a great opportunity to make some extra money.
 This can also turn into a full-time business if you continue to get clients throughout the year.

-There you have it!
-Over 40 unique home business ideas with low startup costs.
-I’ll be adding more to this list as I come across more unique businesses so be sure to check back!
+Now you have over 40 of the best business ideas with low startup costs.
+I’ll be adding more to this list as I come across more unique small businesses so be sure to check back!